 how much does it cost?

 The price of a custom styled made to measure garment depends upon the fabric that you choose and for a clear quote you would need to book an appointment with a clothier.
-As a guideline, we offer suits from £659 through to £1859.95 and bespoke shirts from £150.
+As a guideline, we offer suits from £799 and the prices go up from there and bespoke shirts from £150.
 Each item we create is individual and bespoke to each client, which is why we would need a consultation to be able to give you a clear quote for what you are looking to create.

 What Will Happen